LowellMakesCPP/FocusStacking/ImageServerCommProtocol.md

 3. **PING**: ping server.
 Client requests server for identification.
 Server returns version and database information.
 Example: Cl"_\000PING\004_" Se"_\000PING FocusStacking ImageServer version 0.1 \nDatabase: Microscopy Collection\004_".
 4. **LSTN**: number of stacks currently in database.
 Client requests server for list of stacks stored in the database.
 Server returns number in lowercase hexadecimal. .
 For example if there are 29 stacks, the communication could look like: Cl"_\000LSTN\004_" Se"_\000LSTN1d\004_".
 If there aren't any stacks in the database yet, the server should return: Se"_\000LSTN0\004_" where '0' after LSTN is the ASCII character '\060'.
 5. **LSTK**:  returns UUIDs n stacks starting at the kth stack in server.
 Client sends k as a hexadecimal number starting from 0 followed by a comma and number of stacks to return, again as a hexadecimal number.
 Server returns empty if there are less than (k-1) stacks currently in server.
 The stacks are sorted by UUID for the purpose of indexing.
 The stack ids are juxtaposed.
 The maximum number of stack ids a client can request at a time is 10240/32 = 320.
 6. **UUNM**: returns name of stack identified by given UUID.
 If stack cannot be found in database returns empty.
 Client send 32 UUID as message data.
 Server sends 32 UUID followed by 3 characters denoting encoding, followed by name.
-The encoding can be as follows:
-   1. **ASC**: 8-bit ascii
-   2. **U08**: UTF-8
-   3. **U16**: UTF-16
-   4. **U32**: UTF-32
 7. **UUDS**: